 I was licensed in 1976 as VE5BAM at the age of 15.
 Amatuer radio cultivated an interest in electronics and I eventually went to University and received degree in Electrical Engineering.
 I have practiced as a professional engineer for 30 years and own my own Engineering company.
-I am expert in engineering and constructing satellite communications, fiber optic, telecom and cableTV facilities for delivery of telephone, video, HDTV and internet.
+I am expert in engineering and constructing satellite communications, fiber optic, telecom and cableTV facilities.
 In a way my hobby has become my work.

 I enjoy numerous amateur radio activities including: DX, contesting, CW, mobiling, QSLing, and most importantly meeting many new friends around the world.

 I volunteer as the EMI coordinator in the Calgary area to assist others in resolving interference problems and repairing neighbor relationships.

 I sysop the local Calgary DX Cluster to support dx'ers and contest fanatics.
 You can telnet to the dx cluster at dx.middlebrook.ca and check it out.

 Amateur Radio is truly the world's "Greatest" hobby!

 7023422 Last modified: 2016-01-21 07:25:33, 1681 bytes